Baldur the Stonecleaver

 - Combining a Pureblood with a Woldwrath with the Pureblood flanking isn't a bad idea.

-Baldur1 was one of the Circle warlocks in the initial release of MK1 Hordes Primal (2006).
+Baldur1 was one of the Circle warlocks, released way back in MK1 Hordes Primal (2006).

 Other Circle models

 Video Battle Reports

 - 2018.11 Deathclock Dave 75 points vs Ravyn